 Why choose this course

-Our BSc Criminology course will help you to develop a critical perspective on contemporary problems relating to crime, deviance and social control and to master the methods and analytical tools required to conduct and evaluate research into these areas.
+Our research-led BSc Criminology will help you develop a critical perspective on contemporary problems relating to crime, deviance and social control, teaching you the methods necessary to conduct and evaluate research in these areas.

 What you will study

 This course focuses on the study of crime, deviance and the criminal justice system.
 It will develop your understanding of the concepts, theories and principles of criminology and their application across a range of case studies and examples.

 You’ll study the cause and effect of criminal actions, the form and outcome of social disorders, the policing and regulation of public order, the procedures and techniques of the criminal justice system, and the relationship between behaviours and punishments.